WillemvJ/DRL4OM/README.md

 Students need to have:
 - Solid background in probability theory and linear algebra
-- Solid foundations with programming languages such as Matlab, Python, C++ or R
+- Solid foundations with programming languages such as Python or C++
 - Students can use their language of choice, but should ensure that the methods discussed in the sessions are available in their preferred language
 - For neural networks, PyTorch and/or TensorFlow are recommended
 - **No prior knowledge on machine learning is required**